-- 190 Furthermore, smoke, which often has a roughly grey spectral dependence, can also produce low extinction ratios in the measurements.
-In TV13method and the new method presented herein (section 2.2).
+The TV13 method was modified to facilitate comparison between the results of the TV13 method and the new method presented herein (section 2.2).
 One such change is in the wavelength combination used.
 While the most commonly used wavelength combinations for SAGE series of measurements are 525 and 1020 nm, we prefer to use a different wavelength combination of 756 and 1544 nm because 756 and 1544 is a wavelength range of a factor of 2, similar to 525 and 1020.

-Moreover, unlike 525 nm, event termination is less likely to occur at 756 nm - 195 channel significantly above 1544 nm channel, particularly when large aerosols/clouds are encountered.
-Additionally, another reason to select 756:1544 wavelength combination is that the negative bias reported in the 525 nm channel in , this was applied to a period of low extinction levels observed between 1999 and 2005.
-For our modified TV13 approach, we use SAGE III/ISS (Wang et al., 2020)0pt.
+Moreover, unlike 525 nm, event termination is less likely to occur at 756 nm channel significantly above 1544 nm channel, particularly when large aerosols/clouds are encountered.
+Additionally, another reason to select 756:1544 wavelength combination is that the negative bias reported in the 525 nm channel in SAGE III/ISS (Wang et al., 2020).
 TV13 used SAGE II data collected between 1999 and 2005 and broke that dataset up on a seasonal basis.
-Here, in our analysis we use data collected that include numerous aerosol perturbations.
-We also use the anomalous - 200 negative value process described above in section 3.1.
-In addition, we divide the SAGE III/ISS data collected between 2017 and 2021.
-Instead of breaking up the dataset by season, we divide that data according to month and used the 756:1544 nm extinction ratio for the reasons mentioned above by month rather than season to facilitate comparisons with the SOATCM (see section 3.3) that will be monthly based due to implementation issues associated with the SAGE III mission.
+Here, in our analysis we use SAGE III/ISS data collected between 2017 and 2021.
+Instead of breaking up the dataset by season, we divide that data according to month and used the 756:1544 nm extinction ratio for the reasons mentioned above.